MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-app-package-MSI-VM.md

 ---
-title: Create an application package with MSI or App-V on a VM
+title: Create an MSIX package from a Desktop installer(MSI, EXE or App-V) on a VM
-description: Create an MSIX package using an existing .msi on a VM
+description: Create an MSIX package from a Desktop installer(MSI, EXE or App-V) on a VM
 author: mcleanbyron
 ms.author: mcleans
 ms.date: 02/11/2019